solidstate-network/hardhat-template/README.md

-# TODO
+# SolidState Smart Contract Project

-TODO: This repository was generated from a template or is the template itself.
-To setup a new project, find all occurrences of "TODO" and replace with relevant text.
+> Note: This repository was generated from a template or is the template itself.
+To set up a new project, set the missing data marked "TODO" in `package.json` and remove this notice.

+This project is built with [SolidState](https://github.com/solidstate-network).
+See the [solidstate-solidity](https://github.com/solidstate-network/solidstate-solidity) documentation for information about contract integration and testing.

 ## Development